ROSMicroPy/ROSMicroPy/docs/type-support-and-serialization.md

 ## The Problem ROSMicroPy Solves

 Normal ROS 2 C nodes compile message-specific type-support code ahead of time.
-ROSMicroPy instead accepts message definitions at runtime from MicroPython.
-The native module has to make micro-ROS believe it has normal `rosidl_message_type_support_t` handles while still using a generic serializer/deserializer that reads MicroPython dictionaries.
+ROSMicroPy instead accepts message definitions at runtime from the frozen Python layer.
+The C runtime has to make micro-ROS believe it has normal `rosidl_message_type_support_t` handles while still using a generic serializer/deserializer that reads MicroPython dictionaries.

 ROSMicroPy does this with three concepts:

 - A Python `dataMap` describes a ROS message type and its fields.
-- A native DXIL instruction list flattens the message definition into ordered transfer instructions.
+- A DXIL instruction list flattens the message definition into ordered transfer instructions.
 - A fixed type-support slot owns a `rosidl_message_type_support_t` whose callbacks delegate back to the generic serializer/deserializer with that slot number.

 ## Important Files